dreadedsoftware/2018_ScalaDays_TyDD/src/main/tut/_03_ComposeTypeClass/lesson.md

   def right: Option[B]
 }
 ```
+*Note: A further refinement is left as a point of contemplation.*

 # Implicits
 The `implicit` keyword is one of the most useful (and confusing) constructs in Scala.
 It allows the developer to imply requirements without listing them in turn.
 We can employ it thus